Walt Disney’s Mission Statement & Vision Statement (An Analysis)

 4. Storytelling, branding, creativity, and innovative technologies

-The Walt Disney Company’s corporate vision is “to be one of the world’s leading producers and providers of entertainment and information.”
-This vision statement shows industry leadership as a target for strategic management, and provides an overview of the nature of the business.
+Walt Disney’s vision is “to be one of the world’s leading producers and providers of entertainment and information.”
+This vision statement shows industry leadership as a target for strategic management and provides an overview of the nature of the business.
 Disney’s corporate vision statement has the following main factors:

 1. World market